mattlianje/etl4s/README.md

 #### Validate[T]
 etl4s includes a lightweight validation system that helps you enforce business rules with clear error reporting.
-The `Validate` type quality lets you stack checks and automatically accumulates lists of errors.
+The `Validate` type lets you stack checks and automatically accumulates lists of errors.

 | Component | Description |
 |-----------|-------------|